dennis-y/ClipSurf/README.md

 ```
 php -S localhost:8000
 ```
 3. Open `localhost:8000/path/to/index.php?folder=/path/to/media/folder/` in your favorite web browser.
+(The first load will take a while because it's generating thumbnails for all the videos.)

 Note that both paths are relative to your home folder.
 For example, say you downloaded this project to `/home/code/ClipSurf/` and you want to view `/home/documents/images/`.
 You would open the following page in your browser: `localhost:8000/code/ClipSurf/index.php?folder=/documents/images/`.